karthik-d/room-slot-booking/README.md

  ```
  #### POST Request Example

- - Used to CREATE a manager
+ - Used to CREATE an Admin
  - JSON Data required - email, name, password, gender, phone, emp_id (a valid employee ID already generated by an admin)
  - It is recommended to make POST requests directly through browser to avoid loss or incorrect formatting of data
  - The DRF provides an interface to directly supply RAW JSON data